RalphTro/epcis-event-hash-generator/README.md

 ## Status of the reference implementation

-The current (v1.4.0) set of examples and implementation of the json parser is based on an old version of the EPCIS 2.0 JSON schema, see https://github.com/RalphTro/epcis-event-hash-generator/issues/37 .
+The current (v1.6.0 at the time of writing) set of examples and implementation of the json parser is based on an old version of the EPCIS 2.0 JSON schema, see https://github.com/RalphTro/epcis-event-hash-generator/issues/37 .
 Currently, only the XML hashing should be used.
 See https://github.com/gs1/EPCIS/blob/master/JSON/ for the current (still draft) version of the JSON schema and for examples.

 ## TL;DR